joshkalish/DnCp/README.md

 you just need something quick and easy.
 That's the point of this library.
 It works - doesn't have threading bugs, etc.

+I always find condition variables too verbose compared to the .NET implementation of Events.
+So I built that here - it works the same.

 This uses all C++, no add-in library is needed.

 This is just a few headers and nothing else.
 So you can just add it to your includes and be done with it.